sinclairzx81/fastify-typebox/readme.md

 ## Requests

-Because FastifyTypeBox operates entirely on the TypeScript type system, users can expect the same request handling behaviour as Fastify.
-However when enabling FastifyTypeBox, schemas must be passed as TypeBox types.
+Because FastifyTypeBox operates exclusively on TypeScript type system, users can expect the same request handling behaviour as Fastify.
+However when enabling FastifyTypeBox, All schemas must be passed as TypeBox types.
 FastifyTypeBox will automatically infer the correct request parameters without needing to use the TypeBox `Static<TSchema>` type or use generics to specify request / response types in Fastify route handlers.

 ```typescript
 fastify.get('/records', {